The AppCode editor is the main part of the IDE that you use to create, read and modify code.

 To pin or unpin an active tab, right-click it and select Pin Tab or Unpin Tab form the context menu.

-If necessary, you can assign a keyboard shortcut for this action.
-To do this, in the Preferences dialog ⌘,, go to , find the Pin Active Tab action, right-click it, select Add Keyboard Shortcut, and press the key combination you want to use.
+To assign a keyboard shortcut for the Pin tab action, in the Preferences dialog ⌘,, go to , find the Pin Active Tab action, right-click it, select Add Keyboard Shortcut, and press the key combination you want to use.

 Detach a tab